flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

     ])
 ```

-You use `@component` decorator to mark a function as a "component".
+Use the `@component` decorator to mark a function as a component.

 ### Controls vs Components